What happens during LASIK treatment?

 -

 The eye is thoroughly numbed beforehand and, although they are awake during the procedure, most patients report little or no discomfort.
 Some minor discomfort may be experienced after treatment, but this can be minimised with eye drops and will soon dissipate.
-Rubbing the eye should be avoided.
+It is important to avoid rubbing the eyes.

 -